lailsonbm/awesome_nested_fields/README.md

 Compatibility
 -------------

-awesome_nested_fields works only on Rails 3 and jQuery 1.4.4 or above.
+awesome_nested_fields works only with Rails 3 and was tested with jQuery 1.5.